GluuFederation/docs-ce-prod/docs/source/tutorials/forgot-pw.md

 ## Best Practices

-For an overview of best practices to follow, review [OWASP's Forgot PW cheatsheet](https://www.owasp.org/index.php/Forgot_Password_Cheat_Sheet).
+For an overview of best practices to follow when implementing your custom page, review [OWASP's Forgot PW cheatsheet](https://www.owasp.org/index.php/Forgot_Password_Cheat_Sheet).